SonOfLilit/kleenexp/README.md

 # Try it

 - Try Kleenexp [online](https://kleenexp.herokuapp.com/alice/).
-- Install the Kleenexp extension in [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=sonoflilit.kleenexp) (or [GitHub.dev](https://github.dev/SonOfLilit/kleenexp/)) as a drop-in replacement for Search/Replace.
-(It's a good way to  keep "regex search" always enabled, *without* needing to backslash-escape all your `.` and `()`.)
+- Install the Kleenexp extension in [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=sonoflilit.kleenexp) (or [github.dev](https://github.dev/SonOfLilit/kleenexp/)) as a drop-in replacement for Search/Replace.
+(Worth it if just so you can keep "regex search" always enabled, *without* needing to backslash-escape all your `.` and `()`.)

-# Python Library: Installation and usage
+# Installation and usage

+## Python Library

 ```bash
 pip install kleenexp
 ```
-or add `kleenexp` to `requirements.txt`.

 Now just write `ke` wherever you used to write `re`:

-For example:
 ```python
 import ke